Thursday, February 6, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Home Wi-Fi router setup: Here’s the Internet setup page of an Asus router.
 Note the static IP information and custom DNS server settings.
 The former is applicable for an Internet plan with a static IP address.

-You can also change the DNS of the Internet connection to what you like, as I described in this post on DNS.
+Generally, you can leave the DNS setting as default or customize it according to your liking, as I described in this post on DNS.

 Generally, a router comes with a default WAN port, and it will work.
 However, some routers come with more options for this port, such as using a faster port for the WAN connection.